 More than 50% of all fatal choking incidents do not involve food.
 Unfortunately, all the toddlerhood exploration means they have an increased ability to find small items that have fallen to the floor or grab something unsafe, which puts toddlers at an increased risk of choking.

 Keep dangerous items—including batteries, small toy parts, fallen food (stale chips, etc.), nut shells, and tools like screws and bolts—away from toddlers.
 Ensure that you and all caregivers know how to perform choking first aid and CPR on toddlers.
-Download our free Toddler Rescue guide.
+Download our Toddler Rescue guide.

 Throwing food remains common in the toddler years and happens for several reasons: